Lebanon Township, Durham County, North Carolina

 Lebanon Township is one of six townships in Durham County, North Carolina, United States.
-The township had a population of 16,415 according to the 2000 census.
+The township had a population of 19,327 according to the 2023 American Community Survey.

 Geographically, Lebanon Township occupies 29.7 sqmi in northwestern Durham County.
 The township is occupied by small portions of the city of Durham.

 Popular roads in Lebanon include Russell and Guess.
 3 country clubs are located in Lebanon.